Energy-Gain Control of Time-Varying Systems: Receding Horizon Approximation: Abstract

 \section{Abstract}

-Standard formulations of \mcr{prescribed worst-case disturbance energy-gain} control policies for linear time-varying systems \mc{depend on} all forward model data.
-In a discrete-time setting, \mc{this dependence arises through a} backward Riccati recursion. \mcr{The aim herein is to} consider the infinite-horizon \mc{$\ell_2$ gain performance of} state feedback \mc{policies with only} finite receding-horizon preview of the model \mc{parameters}. \mc{The proposed synthesis of controllers subject to} \mcr{such a} constraint leverages the strict contraction of lifted Riccati operators under uniform controllability and observability.
-The main \mc{approximation} result \mc{establishes a sufficient number of} preview steps \mc{for the performance loss to remain below} \mcr{any set} tolerance, relative to the baseline gain bound of the associated infinite-preview controller.
-Aspects of the main result are explored in the context of a numerical example.
+Standard formulations of prescribed worst-case disturbance energy-gain control policies for linear time-varying systems depend on all forward model data.
+In discrete time, this dependence arises through a backward Riccati recursion.
+This article is about the infinite-horizon $\ell_2$ gain performance of state feedback policies with only finite receding-horizon preview of the model parameters.
+The proposed synthesis of controllers subject to such a constraint leverages the strict contraction of lifted Riccati operators under uniform controllability and observability.
+The main approximation result is a sufficient number of preview steps for the incurred performance loss to remain below any set tolerance, relative to the baseline gain bound of the associated infinite-preview controller.
+Aspects of the result are explored in a numerical example.